 The Centre for Fine Arts (CFA) is a public law company with limited liability and with social purpose (nonprofit entity).
 A leading multidisciplinary federal cultural institution in Belgium, often referred to as BOZAR (a homophone of “Beaux-arts”), it includes exhibition and conference rooms, a movie theatre and a concert hall which serves as home to the National Orchestra of Belgium.
 With a national, European and international mission, BOZAR serves an artistic and policy platform for new ideas and concepts.
 Creativity, quality, and artistic diversity have been at the heart of the Centre’s mission since its foundation.
 But for art not to be something abstract and distant, for it to be truly part of the “culture” of a society – and particularly in a city as variegated and international as Brussels – the public must be able to experience it in a way that is both natural and lively.
 Art and people must find and recognize each other, must interact with and enrich each other.

-Waag Society—institute for art, science and technology—is a pioneer in the field of digital media.
+Waag—technology & society—is a pioneer in the field of digital media.
 Over the past 22 years, the foundation has developed into an institution of international stature, a platform for artistic research and experimentation, and has become both a catalyst for events and a breeding ground for cultural and social innovation.
-Waag Society explores emerging technologies, and provides art and culture a central role in the designing of new applications for novel advances in science and technology.
+Waag explores emerging technologies, and provides art and culture a central role in the designing of new applications for novel advances in science and technology.
 Artists and designers know better than anyone that they must question technology in order to get to the bottom of things, overthrow sacred cows, stimulate imagination and fantasy, create unexpected connections, and—above all—search for meaning.